davidrhoden/davidrhoden-basic-netlify/timeline/maximvs-played-mardi-gras-feb-24-2004.md

 It was freezing cold, I wore a tweed blazer over my toga.
 We walked around and played all over.
 Trey and Jeff had little bitty battery powered amps and I rigged up a thing to carry a snare, no stand.

-Late in the evening (meaning around 7 o'clock, probably) we stopped in Buff's Bar on Esplanane and asked if we could play.
+Late in the evening (meaning around 7 o'clock, probably) we stopped in Buffa's Bar on Esplanane and asked if we could play.
 I don't think they said yes but we did it anyway.

 At some point were were just beating a snare and singing "Get Down On It" and some gorgeous tall woman came and danced to it, I will never forget it.